The retailers featured on this page may compensate us when our readers follow links to their websites and make a purchase. More

 Useful link: See everything you get with Priority

-O2 help customers on their pricier SIM only and phone contracts by offering free trials to certain entertainment services or other benefits that they called O2 Extras.
+O2 give you some nice extra benefits on their higher end SIM only and phone contracts such as free trials to entertainment services and more that they call O2 Extras.

 The services in the scheme include Disney+, Amazon Music, Prime Video or Audible, or any of these other apps.
 The trial covers the cost of the subscription, you don’t get any free data for streaming.